 Experian is one of the three largest consumer reporting agencies.
 It sells credit reports, employment background reports, tenant screening reports, and other types of consumer reports to third-party companies.
 These companies use Experian’s reports to decide whether a person qualifies for a loan, credit, insurance, employment, and even housing.
 If there is an error on your Experian credit report, then you could face serious harm, including loan denials, job loss, housing denials, and worse terms on a loan (interest rate, credit limits, etc.).
-The Atlanta Experian credit report error lawyers at Weiner & Sand LLC offer free consultations to evaluate your Experian credit report, help guide you through Experian credit report disputes, and, when necessary, file a lawsuit against Experian on your behalf.
+The Atlanta Experian credit report error lawyers at Weiner & Sand LLC offer consultations to evaluate your Experian credit report, help guide you through Experian credit report disputes, and, when necessary, file a lawsuit against Experian on your behalf.

 What Is In An Experian Credit Report?

 Typically, your Experian credit report will include the following:

 Personal Information: Your Experian credit report will include a variety of personal information about you, including your name, prior names, current and previous addresses, phone numbers, social security number, birth date, and employment history.
 You should monitor this information for suspicious information that does not belong to you, such as names or addresses you do not recognize.
 This can be signs of identity theft, fraud, or a mixed file.